ADHD-Friendly Tips for Regaining Focus & Productivity

 As you make your list, be sure to do a feelings check: is this reasonable?
 Can I do this? before moving on to the next thing.

-Break Tasks into Smaller Chunks
+Break Tasks Into Smaller Chunks

 For example, if you need to write a 2,000-word report, break it down into smaller sections and set a goal to complete each section within a certain timeframe.
 This can help you to stay focused and avoid feeling overwhelmed by the task at hand.
+Additionally, breaking tasks into smaller chunks can improve concentration by making the workload seem less daunting and more achievable.

 The ADHD Work Focus Version